A Fireplace Set is a Problem Solver

 The graphite finish is a flat, medium gray.
 The pewter accents appear as finials on the fireplace screen, handles on the fireplace tools, and the handle of the log carrier.

 Stainless steel is not a finish per se.
-It is the metal of which the fireplace set is made.
+It is the metal fireplace sets are made of.
 It’s silvery, but not shiny.
 It resists rust and is great for outdoor fireplaces.
 If left outdoors all the time, 304 stainless steel will develop a tea-colored patina caused by the acid content in the air.

 Savings with a Fireplace Set